UO-CS210/flood-fill/docs/HOWTO.md

     print(cave.text(cavern))
 ```

-It's behavior should be the same as before.
+The program behavior should be the same as before.

 ## A graphical view